guilitk/gtk-rest-nodejs-mysql/README.md

 # gtk-rest-nodejs-mysql

-A simple REST API backend service to execute CRUD operations on a MySQL database.
+A simple REST API backend service to execute CRUD operations on MySQL database.

 ## Libraries